 1.1.2.
-Scope and nature of reporting and/or risk assessment systems a) Summary description of reporting used for credit risk management
+Scope and nature of reporting and/or risk assessment systems a) Summary description of reporting used for credit risk management b) Summary description of the reporting used for the management of the overall interest rate risk

 Monthly reports are produced by the QNB Paris Risk Department and sent to the head office and to the QNB Paris General Management.
 These reports mainly cover the credit portfolio allocation by economic sector and by internal rating, the real estate financing portfolio, the large exposures (over QAR 200 million or about EUR 50 million) as well as credit operations restructured or rescheduled.